Membranes and Transport

 Cholesterol structure, from Wikipedia

-Sterol biosynthesis is a complex pathway that requires molecular oxygen (O2); 11 molecules of oxygen are required to synthesize just one molecule of cholesterol (Desmond and Gribaldo, 2009).
-Therefore, steroid biosynthesis could not have evolved before the Great Oxygenation Event, circa 2.4-2.5 billion years ago, when free oxygen first began to accumulate in Earth’s oceans and atmosphere.
+Sterol biosynthesis is a complex pathway that requires molecular oxygen (O2).
+Eleven molecules of oxygen are required to synthesize just one molecule of cholesterol (Desmond and Gribaldo, 2009).
+Therefore, steroid biosynthesis could not have evolved before the Great Oxygenation Event that occurred 2.4-2.5 billion years ago, when free oxygen first began to accumulate in Earth’s oceans and atmosphere.
 Significantly, this time coincides with the origin of eukaryotes in the fossil record.
-Evolution of steroid biosynthesis pathways thus looks like one of the keys to evolution of eukaryotes.
+Evolution of steroid biosynthesis pathways is likely to be a key adaptation in the evolution of eukaryotes.

 The fluidity of a lipid bilayer varies with temperature.
-At higher temperatures, lipid bilayers become more fluid (think about butter melting on a hot day), and more permeable or leaky.
+At higher temperatures, lipid bilayers become more fluid (think about butter melting on a hot day) and more permeable, or leaky.
 At lower temperatures, lipid bilayers become rigid (like butter in the refrigerator).
-For cell membranes to function properly, they must maintain a balance between fluidity, to allow movement of proteins and lipids within the membrane, along with membrane curvature, bending, budding and fusion, without compromising membrane integrity and allowing substances to leak into or out of the cell.
+For cell membranes to function properly, they must maintain a balance between fluidity and integrity.
+Fluidity allows movement of proteins and lipids within the membrane, along with membrane curvature, bending, budding and fusion.
+This dynamism in the membrane has a limit before membrane integrity is compromised, allowing substances to leak into or out of the cell.

-Sterols such as cholesterol in mammals, ergosterol in fungi, and phytosterols in plants, buffer membrane fluidity and permeability over a broad temperature range.
+Sterols buffer membrane fluidity and permeability over a broad temperature range.
 In mammals, cholesterol increases membrane packing to reduce membrane fluidity and permeability.
+Ergosterol in fungi and phytosterols in plants play similar roles in their respective organisms.

-The fatty acids tails of phospholipids also affect membrane fluidity.
-Fatty acids can vary in length, and the number of double bonds in the hydrocarbon chain.
+The tails of phospholipids are fatty acids that also affect membrane fluidity.
+Fatty acids can vary in length and in the number of double bonds in the hydrocarbon chain.
 Fatty acids with no double bonds in the hydrocarbon chain are called “saturated” because they have the maximum number of hydrogens.
-“Unsaturated” fatty acids, with one or more double bonds, have fewer hydrogens (2 fewer per double bond).
-Naturally-occurring unsaturated fatty acids are cis-unsaturated, meaning the remaining hydrogens are on the same side of the molecule, and results in a bend in the hydrocarbon chain.
-Trans-unsaturated fatty acids, with the hydrogens on opposite sides, still result in a nearly straight hydrocarbon chain.
-Trans-unsaturated fatty acids are rare in nature, but are produced when vegetable oils are partially hydrogenated in food processing.
+“Unsaturated” fatty acids have one or more double bonds and therefore have fewer hydrogens (2 fewer per double bond).
+Naturally-occurring unsaturated fatty acids are cis-unsaturated.
+Their remaining hydrogens are on the same side of the molecule, maing a bend in the hydrocarbon chain.
+Trans-unsaturated fatty acids, with the hydrogens on opposite sides, result in a nearly straight hydrocarbon chain like a saturated fatty acid.
+Trans-unsaturated fatty acids are rare in nature.
+They are produced in food processing to partially hydrogenate vegetable oils.

 Oleic acid is a cis unsaturated fatty acid making up 55–80% of olive oil.[42]